What is Proof of Loss for Property Insurance Claims?

 Missing this deadline does not automatically forfeit your claim.
 Florida courts consider whether the insurer suffered actual prejudice from the late submission, but it creates serious legal risk and requires immediate attention.
 If you are approaching a Proof of Loss deadline and have not yet submitted a complete document, contact a property insurance attorney immediately.

-Many Florida property insurance policies include an appraisal clause that allows either party, the policyholder or the insurer, to invoke a binding appraisal process when there is a disagreement about the amount of the loss.
-The appraisal process is separate from the Proof of Loss but closely related: you typically must have submitted a Proof of Loss and made a demand before invoking appraisal, and the appraisal panel’s award will ultimately determine how much the insurer must pay.
+Many Florida property insurance policies include an appraisal clause that allows either the policyholder or the insurer to invoke a binding appraisal when there is a dispute about the amount of the loss.
+The appraisal process is separate from, but closely related to, the Proof of Loss.
+A policyholder typically must have submitted a Proof of Loss and made a formal demand before invoking appraisal.
+The appraisal panel’s award then determines the amount the insurer must pay.

-In an appraisal, each side selects a licensed appraiser, and those two appraisers together select a neutral umpire.
-If the appraisers cannot agree on a value, the umpire makes the final determination.
-The appraisal process can be an effective way to resolve amount-of-loss disputes without full litigation, though it is not without its own complexities and pitfalls.
-An attorney can advise you on whether invoking appraisal is the right strategy for your specific claim.
+In the appraisal process, each side selects a licensed appraiser, and those two appraisers together choose a neutral umpire.
+If the appraisers cannot agree on a loss value, the umpire’s determination controls.
+Appraisal can be an effective way to resolve amount-of-loss disputes without full litigation, though it involves its own procedural risks and strategic considerations.
+An attorney can advise whether invoking appraisal serves the policyholder’s interests in a specific claim.

 Can My Insurance Company Deny My Claim Because of My Proof of Loss?